 Veldhoven

 First, Veldhoven.
-Veldhoven has been posted to Eindhoven.
-This is the village where ASML is located and a lot of international people work.
-It’s a rather big, green village, with around 46.000 people living here.
-There is an international community, a shopping centre, good public transport, library, theatre and much more.
+Veldhoven is by far the largest town after Eindhoven.
+This is the famous village where ASML is based and many international people work.
+It’s a rather big, green village, with around 48.000 people living here.
+There is a large international community, a shopping centre, a hospital, good public transport, a library, theatre and much more.
 People greet each other and are friendly.

-Some history: Veldhoven exists, just as Eindhoven of several villages which are merged together in 1921.
+Some history: Veldhoven originated from several villages, which were merged in 1921.
 When you drive around, you will see different churches and small centres for every former village a church.
 Oerle, Veldhoven, Meerveldhoven and Zeelst.
-On the edge of Veldhoven you will find a lot of nature.
+All with their own characters.
+On the edge of Veldhoven you will find a lot of nature like forest and lakes.

-The house prices are comparable with the houses in Eindhoven.
+The house prices are comparable with the more expensive areas in Eindhoven.

 Valkenswaard

-This village has a historical centre and a market, where you will find a lot of restaurants, cafés and a theatre.
-It is a lively village, with around 30.000 inhabitants.
+This village has a historic centre and a market, where you will find many restaurants, cafés, and a theatre.
+It is a lively village, with around 32.000 inhabitants.
 The name Valkenswaard is named after the falcons, who were caught here to sell them in the past.
-Really worthwhile a visit.
+A worthwhile visit.

-There is not a highway to Valkenswaard, so it will take some more time to go there.
-But when you love nature, this is a good place to be.
+There is no highway to Valkenswaard, so it will take a little extra time to get there.
+But if you love nature, this is a good place to be.
 Also, the house prices are lower than in Eindhoven.

 Aalst- Waalre

-These are actually two villages in the past, but now it is all Waalre.
-Although the locals will have a different opinion.
+These were two villages in the past, but now it is all Waalre.
+Although the locals have a different opinion.
 Here you will find a lot of villas.
 Also, Waalre is very close to nature and the highway.
-It’s also on a cycle distance from Veldhoven and Eindhoven.
-The village has around 17.000 inhabitants and is close to Valkenswaard and Eindhoven.
-If you like nature, and love to live in a big house in a nice environment, it’s worth looking at.
+It’s on a cycle distance from Veldhoven and Eindhoven.
+The village has around 18.000 inhabitants and is close to Valkenswaard and Eindhoven.
+If you like nature and love to live in a big house, this is the place to be.
 As an international, it can take some time to integrate.

 Nuenen